-Attitudes have changed toward marijuana in recent years.
-Many states have legalized the use of both medicinal and recreational marijuana, and more states may join in the future.
-Because of this, the misconception that marijuana is not addictive continues to spread.
-The truth is marijuana can be addictive, and if you stop using it, you may experience withdrawal symptoms.
+Attitudes have changed toward cannabis in recent years.
+Many states have legalized medicinal and recreational cannabis, and more states may join in the future.

-Smoking marijuana a handful of times may not be enough to cause symptoms when you no longer use it.
-For people who smoke marijuana regularly, it may be a different story.
-Withdrawing from regular marijuana use can lead to symptoms that include trouble sleeping, mood swings, and sleep disturbances.
+Smoking cannabis a handful of times may not be enough to cause withdrawal symptoms when you no longer use it.
+But for people who use cannabis regularly, it may be a different story.

 - diminished appetite